Malharhak/Startup-Test/README.md

 ##Programming

+This list is programming specific.
+Mainly good practices that have been proven to improve the productivity of programming teams and reduce bugs/other kinds of problems.

 * Do you use [version control](#vource-control)?
 * Does _all_ of your team actually know how to [properly use source control](#properly-using-version-control?)